killthecreator/rsschool-cv/cv.md

   * JS / FRONT-END.
 STAGE (RS School) (in progress)
 *******************
 #### *English :*
-I have an upper intermediate level of english(B2).
+I have an upper intermediate - advanced level of english(B2 -C1).
 I studied english throughout my education process in school and univercity and also by myself.
 Twice i went to Malta for 2 weeks courses in chambercollege.com.
 Once i took a part in exchange program with students from Sicilia.